Shape

 What Conditions Apply to Store Take-Back Services?

-- Extra charge – The service is never free; expect £29–£60 on top of delivery costs.
+Anything soiled, infested, or hazardous will be refused.
+And the service is never free – expect £29–£60 on top of your delivery costs.

 What If the Shop Will Not Take Your Old Furniture?